Riizade/takeout-travel-history/README.md

 # Usage

-This program is designed to work with Google Takout data from Google Maps Timeline.
+This program is designed to work with Google Takeout data from Google Maps Timeline.

 ## Example Invocation